61st–Baltimore/Angora station

-61st Street station is a SEPTA trolley stop in Philadelphia.
-It is located in the Angora neighborhood near where Baltimore Avenue (US 13) crosses Cobbs Creek into Delaware County.
-It is the western terminus of the SEPTA subway–surface trolley lines route 34.
+61st–Baltimore/Angora station is a SEPTA trolley stop in Philadelphia.
+It is located in the Angora neighborhood of Philadelphia near Baltimore Avenue, where US 13 crosses Cobbs Creek into Delaware County.
+It is the western terminus of the SEPTA Metro T2 trolley route.
 Trolleys run from here to Center City Philadelphia.

 The trolley tracks in the station form a loop, nicknamed the Angora Loop, so that trains can enter westbound and depart eastbound.
 The loop circles around a Caribbean barbecue restaurant; it is across US 13 from a local playground as well as the Cobbs Creek Trail across 61st Street.

 The Angora Loop lies a few blocks west of the Angora Regional Railroad Station, which serves the SEPTA Media/Wawa Line.
 No direct connection between the two systems are available at this stop, however.